helium/HIP/0019-third-party-manufacturers.md

 - Prospective third-party Hotspot manufacturers.
 - Existing third-party manufacturers.
-- Prospective Hotspot owners, who might have been deterred by cost, features or lack of availability.
+- Prospective Hotspot owners
 - Current Hotspot owners, whose earnings will be further diluted as the Helium Network grows.
 - Network end-users, who desire broader coverage.

 ## Detailed Explanation

-This document attempts to outline:
+This document outlines:
 - Requirements and process for applications by third-party manufacturers.
-- A rough process for the Helium Foundation to issue onboarding codes to those manufacturers.
+- A process for the Helium Foundation to issue onboarding codes to those manufacturers.
 - Expectations for software maintenance and customer support from those manufacturers.

-- For an initial launch, we propose favoring:
+We propose favoring:
 - Known community members with demonstrated experience in hardware design and manufacturing.
 - Large production batch sizes (10s of thousands of Hotspots), rather than prototypes or smaller production runs.
 - Hardware designs that emphasize security and reliability rather than novel designs with more unknowns.

-Since this is a brand-new initiative and there is potential for abuse or failure to deliver, we seek to minimize risk.
+Since there is potential for abuse or failure to deliver, we seek to minimize risk.

 ## Application Requirements